DamianMarchewka/DamianMarchewka/README.md

 - 👋 Hi, I’m Damian Marchewka
-- 👀 I’m interested Python Developer
+- 👀 I’m interested Python Developer and data science
 - 🌱 I’m currently learning python as a beginner
 - 💞️ I’m looking to collaborate to learning python and improving my skils.
 - 📫 How to reach me ...